-To continue operating EU-registered aircraft, you may seek a licence validation from any of the EASA Competent Authorities, which would be valid for aircraft registered in any EASA Member State.
+To continue operating EU-registered aircraft, you may seek a licence validation from any of the EASA Competent Authorities under the requirements of Commission Delegated Regulation (EU) 2020/723, which would be valid for aircraft registered in any EASA Member State.

 We recommend that you speak to the relevant NAA as soon as possible about the process for achieving a validation of your UK issued Part-FCL licence.

 Alternatively, you may undertake a conversion of you UK licence to an EASA licence under the requirements of Commission Delegated Regulation (EU) 2020/723 to an EASA Member State.
 And as the UK is now classed by EASA as a Third Country you would retain your UK Part-FCL licence.

 An application cannot be supported by the UK until an application for licence verifications has been submitted to the CAA (see Verify your licence). supporting documentation and appropriate fees have been submitted.